dsqx71/Paper-Reading/README.md

 #### FlowNet: Learning Optical Flow with Convolutional Networks [[Paper]](https://arxiv.org/abs/1504.06852)[[Code]](https://lmb.informatik.uni-freiburg.de/resources/binaries/)
 - **Type**: End2End Learning
 - **Gist**:
-     - This paper introduce a layer called Correlation layer which can perform multiplicative patch comparsions between two feature maps and return a new feature map representing matching cost, this layer make it possible to incorporate explicit patch comparsion into neural network.
+     - This paper introduces a layer called Correlation layer which can perform multiplicative patch comparisons between two feature maps and return a new feature map representing the matching cost, this layer makes it possible to incorporate explicit patch comparisons into a neural network.
      - They also propose FlownetC and FlownetS which have VGG-like structure to model optical flow end-to-end.
 - **Significance**:
-	- It's the first paper which propose end-to-end optical flow estimation with fully convolutional networks.
-Compared with traditional patch-based algorithm, flownet is much faster when using GPU, but the performance is worse.
+	- It's the first paper which proposes end-to-end optical flow estimation with fully convolutional networks.
+Compared with traditional patch-based algorithms, FlowNet is much faster when using GPU, but the performance is worse.

 #### FlowNet 2.0: Evolution of Optical Flow Estimation with Deep Networks [[Paper]](https://arxiv.org/abs/1612.01925)[[Code]](https://github.com/lmb-freiburg/flownet2)
 - **Type**: End2End Learning